 As demand for renewable energy grows, new transmission lines are needed to:

-- allow for hydropower and wind power to be distributed regionally;
+- allow for hydropower, solar and wind power to be distributed regionally;

 - ensure regional reliability;